mobily-enterprises/jsonreststores/README.md

 If you are new to REST and web stores, you will probably benefit by reading a couple of important articles.
 Understanding the concepts behind REST stores will make your life easier.

 I suggest you read [John Calcote's article about REST, PUT, POST, etc.](http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/).
-(It's a fantastic read, and I realised that it was written by John, who is a long term colleague and fellow writer at Free Software Magazine, only much later!).
+It's a fantastic read, and I realised that it was written by John, who is a long term colleague and fellow writer at Free Software Magazine, only much later!

 You should also read my small summary of [what a REST store actually provides](https://github.com/mercmobily/JsonRestStores/blob/master/jsonrest.md).

 At this stage, the stores are 100% compatible with [Dojo's JsonRest](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html) as well as [Sitepen's dstore](http://dstorejs.io/).

-# Quickstart
+# Dependencies overview

 Jsonreststores is a module that creates managed routes for you, and integrates very easily with existing ExpressJS applications.

-## Modules used by JsonRestStores

 Here is a list of modules used by JsonRestStores.
 You should be at least slightly familiar with them.